lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/20_evil.png" alt="evil carol" position="center" style="border-radius: 8px;" >}}

 Ok... there we were, with bleeding eyes, trying to solve the final session of traffic analysis.
-The task was to find out the type of the malware family, so we fired up [Wireshark](https://www.wireshark.org/), used couple of eye drops, a quick Palinka and ready to dive in.
+The task was to find out the type of malware family, so we fired up [Wireshark](https://www.wireshark.org/), used couple of eye drops, a quick Palinka and ready to dive in.

 Since the malware was downloaded from a remote source, we should be able to see a clear destination IP and the name of the malicious file.

 {{< image src="/img/hacktober/21_ipssss.png" alt="evil carol" position="center" style="border-radius: 8px;" >}}

-Shortly after, we found a nice site which can provide information on a specific malware by its name or url.
-Doing a search for either “july22.dll” or “MwRrN5” throw us all the info we needed.
+Shortly after, we found a nice site which can provide information on specific malware by its name or url.
+Doing a search for either “july22.dll” or “MwRrN5” throw us all the info we need.
 The malware type was there waiting for us.
-All the last phase could be solved in a similar fashion.
+The last phase could be solved in a similar fashion.

 {{< image src="/img/hacktober/22_mal-flag.png" alt="flags everywhereeeeeeee" position="center" style="border-radius: 8px;" >}}